friedhof/sportchef/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Version 1.0

+- List all events on one page
+- Use persistence framework (no database)
+- Add imprint page
+- New administration page
+- Custom configuration file
+- Resize event images on upload
+- Calculate background color of events based on the event image

 # Technology

 ## Server